DSprtn/GTFO_VR_Plugin/README.md

 E-mail any suggestions for new features or tweaks over to GTFOVRMod@gmail.com Open up tickets for any issues you find over here on github, or if you're unfamiliar with it send them to the same e-mail.

-Are you an experienced Unity programmer and want to contribute?
-Give me a holler on Discord and I'll bring you up to speed - Spartan#8541